Cabana/jquery.cabana.sayt/README.md

   dataType: [string] // the datatype used by jQuery.ajax().
 Default is "json".

-  containerClass: [string] // Class name of the div the results will be wrapped in.
-Default is 'ajax-results'.
+  containerClass: [string] // Class name of the element containing the results.
+If nothing is set then a div after the input with an `.ajax-results` class will be created.

   selectionClass: [string] // Class name of the selected link.
 Default is 'selection'.

   throttle: [integer] // Thottle in milliseconds.
 Default is 250.

   minLength: [integer] // The minimum length of input value before a search is made.
 Default is 3.

-  resultsContainer: [jQuery object] // A jQuery object to put the results into.
-If its undefined then the results will be injected after the input.
-Default is undefined.

   markup: [function] // A function that returns the markup (as a string) of the search results.
 This function gets called with one argument, the json result after making the ajax request.
 Default is an unordered list with links.